ioos/bio_mobilization_workshop/README.md

 The workshop is jointly hosted by CIOOS, IOOS, MBON, OBIS-USA, and OTN.

 This workshop is intended to be a small hands-on, interactive in-person OR virtual workshop (to be decided by November 20) focused on mobilizing marine biological observation datasets to the Ocean Biodiversity Information System (OBIS) by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, net tows, microscopy, fish trawls, imaging, 'omics, acoustics, telemetry).
-The workshop will be held in association with the February Ocean Sciences Meeting (in-person: February 27, 2022 OR virtual: March 7 - 8, 2022).
+The workshop will be held in association with the February Ocean Sciences Meeting (virtual: March 14 - 15, 2022).

 Requirements to participate?